zama-ai/concrete/docs/user/tutorial/TABLE_LOOKUP.md

 # Table Lookup

-In this tutorial, we are going to go over the ways to perform table lookups in **concrete**.
+In this tutorial, we are going to go over the ways to perform table lookups in **Concrete**.
 Please read [Compiling and Executing](../howto/COMPILING_AND_EXECUTING.md) before reading further to see how you can compile the functions below.

 ## Direct table lookup

-**concrete** provides a special class to allow direct table lookups.
+**Concrete** provides a special class to allow direct table lookups.
 Here is how to import and use it:

 ```python
 from concrete.common.extensions.table import LookupTable